wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 wavefront      true          Running(1/1)        Running (1/1)        Running (3/3)      19h
 ```

 # Configuration

-The Wavefront Operator is configured via a custom resource.
-When the resource is updated, the operator will pick up the changes and update the integration deployment accordingly.
-To update the custom resource, change the option you want in the the wavefront custom resource file and run `kubectl apply -f <your config file>.yaml`.
+You configure the Wavefront Operator via a custom resource file.
+When you update the resource file,
+the operator picks up the changes and updates the integration deployment accordingly.

+To update the custom resource:
+- Open the custom resource file for edit.
+- Change one or more options and save the file.
+- Run kubectl apply -f <path_to_your_config_file.yaml>.

 See below for configuration options.

 We have templates for common scenarios.
 See the comments in each file for usage instructions.